-I volunteered for Hillary Clinton’s presidential campaign.
-Like many, I was propelled by fear of how I’d feel if the unthinkable happened.
+I was a reluctant volunteer for Hillary Clinton.
+I was propelled by fear of how I’d feel if the unthinkable happened.
 Now I’m angry I did not do more.

 The days since November 9 have been draining and scary for this ambivalent yet fairly vigorous volunteer for Hillary Clinton’s presidential campaign.